Top 12 Food Technologist Skills to Put on Your Resume

 3. Shelf-Life Testing

-Shelf-life testing is a process conducted by food technologists to determine the time period a food product remains safe to consume and retains its desired sensory, chemical, physical, and microbiological characteristics under specified storage conditions.
+Shelf-life testing determines how long a product stays safe and retains expected sensory, chemical, physical, and microbiological quality under defined conditions.

 Why It's Important